 ACLs (Access Control Lists) for authorizing actions by users or groups on specific topics

-Here are some of the ways to monitor the health of clusters:
+Here are some ways to monitor the health of clusters:

 Checking broker states